nsongst/senior-dog-health-care/pages/behaviors.md

   - After the seizure, a dog may appear disoriented, confused, or tired.
 Some dogs may seek comfort from their owners during this phase.

 🔵 **Temporary Blindness or Changes in Vision**
-  - In some cases, dogs may experience temporary blindness or changes in vision during a seizure.
+  <span style="color: green; font-size: large;">&bull;</span> In some cases, dogs may experience temporary blindness or changes in vision during a seizure.

 ## Chronic Allergies